eric-sims/reporter/README.md

 ## Upcoming features
 - [x] Connect to ChatGPT API (user-provided api key)
+- [ ] Dump prompt to stdout so a user can copy/paste to any model.
 - [ ] Tag projects to entries
 - [ ] Easily add git-hooks to repositories to log commits